 A popular-level talk on Astrology, Astronomy and Cosmology, given for the College for Seniors at ISU, includes reference to the accelerating universe, the criteria for planets, and the future of the Earth, among other items.

 For something entirely different: Here is a paper I wrote about J. Lawrence Smith, a 19th-century chemist with an interest in meteorites.

 During the last two decades I have served on quite a few committees and councils, including a term as president of the American Association of Variable Star Observers (AAVSO ), one as chair of the Astronomy Section of the American Association for the Advancement of Science (AAAS), and for 13 years as a member of the board of directors of the Association of Universities for Research in Astronomy (AURA)*.
 In the past, I have also served on committees for NASA and the American Astronomical Society (AAS).
-I am currently a VP of the AAS with responsibility for the scientific content of the 2012 meetings - January in Austin, TX and June in Anchorage, AK.
+I also served on the AAS Publications Board was Vice-President of the AAS June, 2009-May 2012.
+I'm continuing my AAS involvement as organizer of the group of 40-year and emeritus members "40+E".

 What I learned from all this "service" work has been put

 to use in a different context: A group of us organized Creative Artists' Studios of Ames, Inc. or CASA for short, where I served